This article will help you read and understand your pathology report for mucinous carcinoma of the ovary.

 by Emily Goebel MD FRCPC, updated April 20, 2021

 The ovaries are part of the female reproductive tract.
-They are small organs that are attached to the uterus by the fallopian tubes.
-The outer surface of the ovaries are lined by a thin layer of specialized tissue called an epithelium that forms a barrier around the outside of the ovary.
-The organs inside the abdomen are lined by a thin layer of tissue called the peritoneum that is made up of similar cells.
-The ovaries also contain large cells called eggs.
-The tissue below the epithelium is called stroma.
+The ovaries are small organs that are attached to the uterus by the fallopian tubes.
+The outer surface of the ovaries are lined by specialized cells called epithelial cells that form a barrier called an epithelium.
+The tissue below the epithelium is called the stroma.